 This is more than an externship.
 You will also take an experiential course that is tailored to judicial clerking at the participating courts.
-The course, which meets in the evening once per week at the Wake Washington Center, includes an enriching combination of interesting discussion, interactive exercises, and engaging guest speakers.
+The course, which meets in the evening once per week, includes an enriching combination of interesting discussion, interactive exercises, and engaging guest speakers.

 The course is taught by Professor Abigail Perdue, a former employment law attorney and law clerk at the United States Court of Appeals for the Federal Circuit and the United States Court of Federal Claims.
 Professor Perdue is also the author of The All-Inclusive Guide to Judicial Clerking, which serves as the course text.